ARIA Club Chart

 The ARIA Club Chart ranks the best performing club music tracks within Australia and is provided by the Australian Recording Industry Association.

 History

-The Club Chart was established in 2001 and first published on 1 January.
+The Club Chart was established in 1999 and first published on 26 July.
+The First number one was "9 PM (Till I Come)" by ATB however Aria report only starts at January 2001.
 The chart still runs weekly As of 14 November 2025.
-The current number one is "Rhyme Dust" by MK and Dom Dolla.
+The current number one is "Cry For You" by Sidepiece.